fallen-icarus/cardano-loans/README.md

 further drop Mikes potential APY.
 For example, if Alice required 10 years of 20% interest loans in order to get a 1000 ADA loan where only 95% was backed by tangible assets, Mike's APY would be 0.2% (`50 profit / 2300 investment / 10 years * 100`).

+What if Mike accepted multiple under-collateralized offers at the same time?
+This would multiply his APY, but this is very easy to prevent.
+Lenders can easily see all current offers made to this burner identity as well as all of its current active loans.
+It would be poor risk-management on the lender's part to give Mike another loan when he already as an outstanding loan for 1000 ADA; Mike's burner identity has no history of handling more than that amount at once.
+Likewise, if Mike already has an under-collateralized offer, giving him a second under-collateralized offer has the added risk of increasing the potential profit per burner identity since Mike could accept both in a single transaction.
+This doesn't mean lenders can't compete on under-collateralized offers, it just means lenders also need to factor this in to their risk-management.

 In order for under-collateralized loans to be secure on DeFi, you do not need to have *zero* burner identities.
 All that matters is that the majority of borrower identities are honest.
 If 1 out of 10